-Harry Kane: Tottenham need to start winning trophies to keep me – Telegraph.co.uk
+Harry Kane happy to stay at Tottenham – if they start winning trophies – The Guardian

 |